 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; these materials weigh significantly more than asphalt shingles.
-We route a reinforced 30-yard low-wall bin to these jobs: it features heavier floor plates and thick ribbed sides to handle the density.
-We cap the fill volume well below the visual rim to keep axle weight legal during Lowboy transport.
-For less dense materials, please see our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does.
+For these tear-offs, we route a reinforced 30-yard container featuring a heavier floor plate and ribbed sides; it sits on a lowboy for stability.
+We cap the fill volume well below the visual rim to keep axle weight legal.
+For lighter materials, our general construction debris service handles mixed loads across the city.

 Same-day Pickup for Fast Roof Project Turnover